 We hope you and your family will visit us this summer to meet everyone at CE/CBR and learn firsthand what makes our summer camps so special.

 Adam Baker, the Director of Camps Equinunk & Blue Ridge, works with children, parents and staff to create an exceptional summer camp experience.
 Adam believes in the profound impact summer camp can have on one's character while growing up, or working, in an environment that embraces integrity, compassion, and tradition.

 Adam began at Camp Equinunk as a camper in 1991, followed by 14 years as a camper, counselor, group head and administrator.
 Adam then worked for 3 years as the Director of a private day camp in East Hampton, NY where he gained invaluable and diverse professional experiences before returning to work alongside his parents Sheryl and Richie at CECBR in 2007.

 Completing his B.A. in Psychology at Tulane University with a focus on child education, Adam then attended an Emergency Health Management and Paramedic program at The George Washington University where he went on to become the first Paramedic to volunteer with the East Hampton Village Ambulance Association.

-Adam is deeply committed to professional development within the camp industry and is on the steering committee of several American Camp Association NY-NJ conferences and initiatives as well as having served on the board of the Wayne County Camp Alliance.
+Adam is deeply committed to professional development within the camp industry and is on the steering committee of several American Camp Association NY-NJ conferences and initiatives as well as serving as the current board President of the Wayne County Camp Alliance.